serl/hls-bba-testbed/readme.md

 ## How to
+* receive an email at the end of the tests: create a file named `.mail` with an email address
+* avoid the halt of all the virtual machines after the tests: create an empty file named `.noreload`
 * rerun post\_run analysis: `vagrant ssh server`, `/vagrant/code/post_run.sh <rundirs...>`.
 Where each `rundir` is in the form `/vagrant/tests/...`